xlegend1024/CortanaIntelligenceSuiteWorkshopManual2Hrlong/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/start_a_new_experiment_1.png)

-4. In the toolbar on the left, in the Search experiment items box, type the name of the dataset you created with flight delay data (FlightDelaysWithAirportCodes).
+4. In the toolbar on the left, in the Search experiment items box, type the name of the dataset you created with flight delay data (awt_flightsandweather).
 You should see a component for it listed under **Saved Datasets** -> **My Datasets**.

     ![Screenshot](images/start_a_new_experiment_2.png)

-5. Click and drag on the **FlightDelaysWithAirportCodes** to add it to the design surface.
+5. Click and drag on the **1awt_flightsandweather.csv** to add it to the design surface.

     ![Screenshot](images/start_a_new_experiment_3.png)